warlock2k/warlock2k/README.md

 **More Info about me**

-- 🔭 I’m currently working on securing Internet of Things using Aritificial Intelligence.
+- 🔭 I’m currently working on securing Internet of Things using Artificial Intelligence.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/achyuth-nandikotkur/">Linkedin</a>
 - ⚡ Fun fact: I love astronomy, teaching and reading.
 - 📫 Contact for queries : achyuth.nandikotkur@gmail.com